baldeosingh01/course-materials/README.md

 #### Assessments

 Any assessment in this course is open book, open note, and "open code."
 Of course, this means that questions I ask may not _directly_ test your memory and, instead, expect application of a concept.

+##### Reflections

+You will be asked at various points over the course a given week to reflect on connecting your work to general course concepts or to understanding your progress in the course as a whole.

+When reflections are assigned, they will be accompanied with a prompt.
+All reflections should be added to the dedicated reflections repository that we will `clone` in the opening sessions of the course.

 ##### Quizzes